-I had prepared well; I did my coaching qualifications while ving and got myself coaching in as

-I was playing and got myself coaching in as many environments as I could.

-What are you doing now?
+I had prepared well; I did my coaching qualifications while I was playing and got myself coaching in as many environments as I could.
+8 / THEPCA.CO.UK What are you doing now?
 I am coaching full-time on a freelance, consultancy basis.
 I am an assistant coach with the women's Hobart Hurricanes in the WBBL.
 I have done work with England Under 19s, Nottinghamshire as well as the women's Trent Rockets team.